Sezzary/SilentMath/README.md

 NOTE: Project setup is yet to be streamlined and this section is incomplete.
 Ideally, the project will be able to cross-compile between all main development platforms.

-### Install dependencies
+### Prerequisites

-The project requires the following system tools:
+Install the required system tools.
-- cmake
-- ffmpeg
-- git
-- ninja
-- pip
-- python3
-- python3-tk (on Linux)

 <details>
 <summary>Windows</summary>